microsoft/vscode-mssql/FEATURES.md

 ## New features
 The latest version of the MSSQL extension introduces a set of powerful new UI features that enhance the development experience.
 These features make connecting to databases, managing database objects, and analyzing query performance more intuitive and efficient.

+[!IMPORTANT]
+All the UI features described below are currently in Public Preview.

 ### Connection Dialog
 The Connection Dialog allows users to quickly connect to a SQL Server or Azure SQL database through a simple and intuitive interface.
 It provides multiple input options to cater to different scenarios: